7thLucas/full-app-6a2ea-0aee9-4729/_doc/product-overview.md

 ## Scope Boundaries (MVP)
 - Visualization and sharing only — no turn-by-turn navigation
 - Open sharing model (no private/restricted lists at MVP)
-- App name to be confirmed by owner

 ## Strategic Principles
 - **Zero-friction sharing is the core promise** — every feature must uphold it; a broken link is a product failure